Information & Resources

-Tom Zambrano, Chief of Campus Security (Law Enforcement Track)
+Charles Tighe, Director of Campus Safety (Law Enforcement Track)

-Erin McCarron, Director of Student Activities (Conduct Track)
+Erin McCarron, Assistant Dean of Students and Director of Student Life (Conduct Track)

 - Large CCRT – Meets monthly:

-- Security Department – (not confidential) – 732-987-2611 Available 24/7 – individuals can file a formal complaint.
-Department of Public Safety can discuss available options and assist reporter(s) to decide on a course of action.
+- Office of Campus Safety – (not confidential) – 732-987-2611; Available 24/7 – individuals can file a formal complaint.
+The Office of Campus Safety can discuss available options and assist reporter(s) to decide on a course of action.
 For resident students, this can include a change in academic/living situations; for employees can include change in office.

-- The Counseling Center – (confidential) – 732-987-2680; Casino Building, 2nd Floor – the Center provides both immediate crisis intervention and therapy to recent or past survivors of sexual violence.
+- Counseling Center – (confidential) – 732-987-2680; Casino Building, 2nd Floor – The center provides both immediate crisis intervention and therapy to recent or past survivors of sexual violence.
 Can be seen individually or in a group with others who have experienced similar trauma.
 Therapists can be accessed by appointment, walk-in or after-hours emergency

 - Health Services (confidential) – 732-987-2756; Casino Building, 2nd Floor – provides information and makes referrals to off-campus clinics, specialists, testing facilities and pharmacies.

-- Providence House (confidential) – 732-987-2479; Jeffries Hall 127 – provides advocacy, support services, information, and referrals to individuals who have, or think they may have experienced sexual assault, sexual misconduct, stalking, and dating or domestic violence.
+- Providence House (confidential) – 732-987-2379; Jeffries Hall, Room 101 – provides advocacy, support services, information, and referrals to individuals who have, or think they may have experienced sexual assault, sexual misconduct, stalking, and dating or domestic violence.